Dávid Tóth

 Dávid Tóth (born 21 February 1985) is a Hungarian canoer.
 He has won a silver medal at the 2012 Summer Olympics in the K-4 1000 m event (with Zoltan Kammerer, Tamás Kulifai, and Dániel Pauman).
 In June 2015, he competed in the inaugural European Games, for Hungary in canoe sprint, more specifically, Men's K-4 1000m again with Zoltan Kammerer, Tamás Kulifai, and Dániel Pauman.

 In 2020, he participated in the Hungarian version of Dancing with the Stars, where he finished in fifth place.
+He was partnered with professional ballroom dancer Laura Lissak.